trybadisch/aoc-2021/README.md

 ## Day 12: [Passage Pathing](advent12/advent12.py)

-Unoptimized [DFS](https://en.wikipedia.org/wiki/Depth-first_search) algorithm for graph traversal (takes around 3 minutes for Part 2).
+[DFS](https://en.wikipedia.org/wiki/Depth-first_search) algorithm for graph traversal.
 This was the first day I had to seek some tips as to how to proceed, so props to the [AoC subreddit](https://www.reddit.com/r/adventofcode/).

 <h4><details>
   <summary>Show code</summary>